TheDiscProg/fs2-structure/README.md

 make the code cleaner.
 However, entities and traits should all live in ***base***.

 ## Health Check
 A basic health check is enabled in this service, but additional health checks can be enabled as described below.
-An high-level description is given below.
+A high-level description is given below.

 HeathRoutes --> HealthCheckService --> List: HealthChecker